-We are focussed on delivering value for our customers with our continued delivery of Opex cost efficiencies as outlined in our SPO (section 3 page 15-18).
-Our opex forecast for 2020/21, the last year of RIIO-1, has been reduced further and we now seek to deliver an ambitious 17% improvement in our first four years of operating as a standalone business.
+We are focussed on delivering value for our customers with our continued delivery of Opex cost efficiencies as outlined in section 3 (pages 19-21) of our SPO.
+Our opex forecast for 2020/21, the last year of RIIO-1, has increased slightly by £5m however this still aims to deliver an ambitious 16% (£76m) improvement in annual Opex in our first four years of operating as a standalone business.
 This is due to our commitment to deliver transformational and on-going business improvement efficiencies in real terms and to offset some of the emerging upward Opex cost pressures we face.

-This has been offset by an increase in our Repex forecasts mainly reflecting further market driven unit cost increases driven by the scarcity/competition in securing the qualified resources, which have also been seen in the current year.
-This is further offset by an increase in our Capex forecast as a result of transformation costs and an increase in customer driven connections.
+There has also been a further increase in our Repex forecasts since last year mainly reflecting further market driven unit cost increases driven by the scarcity/competition in securing the qualified resources, which have also been seen in the current year, and the more challenging nature of the work with shorter projects and an increasing volume of larger diameter mains replacement.
+There has also been an additional increase in our Capex forecast as a result of transformation costs and an increase in customer driven connections.